1.

 The most significant of these events will be that at some point Saul will meet a group of prophets and will himself begin to prophesy along with them.
 Remember now, he is a person who didn't know how to approach a prophet and now he is going to speak like one.
 All of these signs are given to him in order to confirm that his anointing is from God.
 Finally, after all of this is explained, Samuel instructs Saul on what he must do in response:

-You shall go down before me to Gilgal; and surely I will come down to you to offer burnt offerings and make sacrifices of peace offerings.
-Seven days you shall wait, till I come to you and show you what you should do.
+And you shall go down before me to Gilgal; and behold, I will come down to you to offer burnt offerings and sacrifice peace offerings.
+You shall wait seven days until I come to you and show you what you should do.”

 - I Samuel 10:8